L

 little handkerchief, little bandana, little necklace sq̓lípaʔs

-- t̓iʔ ččax̌ iʔ sq̓lípaʔs.
+- t̓iʔ čəčax̌ iʔ sq̓lípaʔs.
 It’s a little red bandana.

-long time sq̓sápiʔs
+long time, length of time sq̓sápiʔs

 - way̓ uɬ aɬíʔ čaptíkʷɬ, uɬ t̓i k̓ʷul̓l̓, uɬ lut sq̓sápiʔs uɬ ƛ̓x̌ap And because it’s fairy tales, he was born, and it wasn’t long and he grew up (PS)